 Tony Stark makes a brief cameo at the end of the movie, where he approaches General Ross and tells him that S.H.I.E.L.D. is putting together a team to help take down the Hulk.
-This was later retconned in the short film The Consultant, which reveals that Stark was actually sent by Agent Coulson at the behest of Nick Fury to intentionally sabotage the meeting.
+This was later retconned in the short film The Consultant, which reveals that the World Council wanted to recruit the Abomination and Stark was actually sent by Agent Coulson at the behest of Nick Fury to intentionally sabotage the meeting.
 Chronologically, the scene is set after the events of Iron Man 2.

 For More Information: Iron Man 2

 The world is aware that billionaire industrialist Tony Stark (Robert Downey Jr.) is the armored superhero Iron Man.
 Though under pressure from the government, media, and the military to share his technology, Tony is unwilling to divulge the secrets behind the Iron Man armor because he fears the information will fall into the wrong hands.
 Among other worries is his discovery that the mineral at the core of his personal Arc Reactor is slowly killing him and no other mineral exists as a replacement.
 With Virginia "Pepper" Potts (Gwyneth Paltrow) and James "Rhodey" Rhodes (Don Cheadle) at his side, Tony forges new alliances and confronts powerful new adversaries, such as Justin Hammer (Sam Rockwell) and Ivan Vanko/ Whiplash (Mickey Rourke).
 Click here to continue

 For More Information: The Avengers

 Robert Downey Jr reprises his role as Tony Stark in this team feature that is the culmination of all the Marvel movies released so far.